National Politics

 “The court has delivered wins and losses for both political parties, not just throughout history, but throughout the last nearly two years,” Rep. Issa said.

-But, Rep. Henry Johnson (D-GA) said the recent rulings by the Court say otherwise.
+But, Rep. Henry Johnson (D-GA) said the Court's recent rulings prove otherwise.

 “Today's blatant attempt to rewrite history would be laughable if the consequences were not so dangerous for our democracy, but history matters,” Rep. Johnson said.

-Rep. Lance Gooden (R-TX) agreed that history does matter, pointing to the last time Congress “stopped playing games” about the Court by expanding it in 1869 to nine justices, which he noted was six years after the Emancipation Proclamation.
+Rep. Lance Gooden (R-TX) agreed that history does matter, pointing to the last time Congress “stopped playing games” by expanding the Court it in 1869 to nine justices, which he noted was six years after the Emancipation Proclamation.

 “What I'm hearing is that Democrats want to go back to slavery era politics with respect to the Supreme Court makeup,” Rep. Gooden said.

 Rep. Gooden also quoted former Justice Ruth Bader Ginsburg, who said court packing would “make the court look partisan.”
-He also quoted former President Joe Biden, who called the concept a “bonehead idea.”
+He also quoted former President Joe Biden, who called the concept a “boneheaded idea.”

 “So I really appreciate my Republican colleagues for not pushing this slavery era idea that was last successful during the slavery days that I think we're trying to move past,” Rep. Gooden said.